-If you want to keep your HVAC system working efficiently while getting more life out of the unit, it’s important that you schedule routine preventative maintenance with an experienced HVAC technician.
+If you want to keep your HVAC system working efficiently while getting more life out of the unit, you must schedule routine preventative maintenance with an experienced HVAC technician.
 During the maintenance visit, your tech will make sure that your system and its parts are clean, well-lubricated, and working effectively.
-The tech will be able to address any issues such as worn parts or malfunctioning systems immediately, saving you from more expensive repair.
+The tech will be able to address any issues such as worn parts or malfunctioning systems immediately, saving you from more expensive repairs.

-One of the best ways to ensure that your HVAC system gets the maintenance it needs on a regular basis is to sign up for an HVAC maintenance plan.
+One of the best ways to ensure that your HVAC system gets the maintenance it needs regularly is to sign up for an HVAC maintenance plan.
 With a preventative maintenance plan, you no longer have to worry about if your system is getting the care it needs.
 Additionally, these plans help you save money over time by ensuring that your heating and cooling systems are working efficiently.

 Energy Efficient HVAC: What You Need to Know About Buying a New System